 WATCH MY PERU TREKKING VIDEO

-The Sacred Valley is located around 50kms north of Cusco and it’s well worth the visit when backpacking Peru.
+The Sacred Valley is located around 50kms north of Cusco and it’s well worth the visit.

 Once home to many of the Inca people, the Sacred Valley is rich with history and authentic Peruvian culture.

 The most popular sites to visit in the Sacred Valley are the hillside weaving villages in Maras, the agricultural terraces at Moray Ruins, and the Salineras salt mines.

 BOOK A DAY TRIP TO SACRED VALLEY